helanga/Pewlett-Hackard-Analysis/README.md

  ![](images/unique_titles_table.PNG)

-Then used the count() function to create a table that has the number of retirement-age employees by most recent job title.
+- Finally wrote another query to retreive the number of employees by their most recent job titel who are about to retire.For that query used COUNT() on emp_no and GROUP BY title ,to retreive title wise count from unique_titles table.

-Finally,because we want to include only current employees in our analysis,excluded the employees those who have already left the company.
+- Then used the count() function to create a table that has the number of retirement-age employees by most recent job title.

 -
 ## Results